-The ASC is governed by a board of commissioners appointed by the Australian Government.
-The board determines the ASC’s overall direction, decides on actual allocation of resources and policy for delegated decisions, and is accountable to the Minister of Sport and to Parliament.
+The ASC is governed by a Board of Commissioners appointed by the Minister of Sport.
+The Board determines the ASC’s overall direction, decides on allocation of resources and policy for delegated decisions and is accountable to the Minister for Sport.

 How we operate